alicia-312/minikube_dev/README.md

 }
 ```

-b.
 Create `server.js` file that uses express js to create a simple web server listening on port 8080

 ```sh
 'use strict';